15 People Share The Skills They Learned In School That Are Absolutely Useless Now

 Types of poetry.

 Understanding the intricacies of poetry may seem valuable, but many find it lacks practical application in everyday life.
 As Dr. Ken Robinson, an education expert, states, "Creativity is as important as literacy, but the education system often overlooks its practical relevance."
-This perspective highlights the disconnect between artistic education and real-world skills.Playing the recorder.
+This perspective highlights the disconnect between artistic education and real-world skills.Somewhere, a teacher is still waiting for that poetry unit to pay off.

 How to play the recorder.deleted